sleexyz/syzygy/README.md

 # S Y Z Y G Y
-Syzygy is a timed event dispatching engine, optimized for systems for live-coding.
-It is a reimplementation of the [TidalCycles](https://tidalcycles.org/) pattern engine.
+Syzygy is a timed event dispatching engine for livecoding AV systems.

+It aims to be a robust reimplementation of the [TidalCycles](https://tidalcycles.org/) pattern engine.